-If you use the additional Solr Cloud assembly for Intershop 7.9 refer to Concept - Service Registration and Discovery with Solr Cloud.
+If you use the additional Solr Cloud assembly for Intershop 7.9 refer to Concept - Service Registration and Discovery with Solr Cloud (valid to 7.9).

 An Intershop installation consists of different software components which need to communicate to process requests.
 These are especially: